Key Points:

 Unlawful discrimination in the workplace covers many forms.
 Some are subtle.
 Others are evident.
 Among of which is direct discrimination.
 This is done by treating you of inferior qualitythan another worker because of a protected characteristic.
 Protected characteristics include age, disability, gender reassignment, marriage, pregnancy, race, religion and sexual orientation.
 There is also called discrimination arising from disability.
 This is a situation where, as a disabled person, your employer treats you unfavorably because of something associated with your disability.
 Furthermore, your employer must not treat you badly because you have complained about discrimination or helped someone else complain about being discriminated.

-2. Recognize that you have at work.
+2. Recognize that you have access to facilities at work.

 As a worker, you have access to facilities at work.
 As defined, Facilities can be space or equipment that is necessary for a person or group of workers to carry out their work.
 This is important so that you can do your job effectively and sufficiently.
 Some of the facilities are computers, mobile phones and other technology, toilet and washing facilities, sleeping facilities and others.
 You have to recognize this right.
 Watch out that your employer makes sure that their rules about who has access to facilities are not discriminatory since other workers have different levels of access to facilities for a reason of the nature of the job they are doing.